-The Chi Institute is a leading education provider of Traditional Chinese Veterinary Medicine (TCVM).
-With a main campus in Reddick, Florida, and courses bases in Spain, China, South Korea, Taiwan, Indonesia, Australia, Costa Rica and South Africa, we have proudly graduated over 6,000 licensed veterinarians from 69 countries and regions since our founding in 1998.
-Chi graduates are now active and competent TCVM practitioners in the US, Canada, Central and South America, Europe, Australia, Asia and Africa.
+Chi Institute is dedicated to providing quality education to veterinarians and active veterinary students in Traditional Chinese Veterinary Medicine (TCVM) through innovative distance learning and on-site lab practice to meet the needs of the global veterinary community.
+With a main campus in Reddick, Florida USA, and courses bases in Australia, China, Costa Rica, Peru, Indonesia, Japan, South Africa, South Korea, Spain, Taiwan, Thailand, Malaysia, and Russia, we have proudly graduated over 8,000 licensed veterinarians from 75 countries and regions since our founding in 1998.
+Chi graduates are now active and competent TCVM practitioners in the US, Canada, Central and South America, Europe, Australia, Asia, and Africa.

-In the beginning, the Chi Institute offered only two courses- Mixed Animal Veterinary Acupuncture and Veterinary Herbal Medicine.
-Now, we not only offer separate courses in each branch of TCVM, but we also offer a comprehensive Master's degree in TCVM approved by Florida Commission for Independent Education, and host an Annual International TCVM Conference to encourage the spread of new ideas among TCVM practitioners around the world.
+In the beginning, the Chi Institute offered only two courses: Mixed Animal Veterinary Acupuncture and Veterinary Herbal Medicine.
+Now, we not only offer separate courses in each branch of TCVM, but we also offer a comprehensive Master's Degree in TCVM approved by Florida Commission for Independent Education and is accredited by DEAC, and host an Annual International TCVM Conference to encourage the spread of new ideas among TCVM practitioners around the world.
 However, throughout our expansion, our primary mission - to promote TCVM and to foster and support TCVM practitioners - has remained unchanged and can be summarized with the following list of commitments:

 1. Provide educational courses that cover both the breadth and depth of TCVM.